igeorge0902/Gateway/dalogin/README.md

 RoadMap:
 ----
 - Angular JS update to the most newest possible version
-- I will update the project with configs for Wildfly 10.1.0 soon.
+- DONE:I will update the project with configs for Wildfly 10.1.0 soon.
 The mobile part is already done.
 Stay tuned!
 - DONE:only for mbook-1: upgrade instructions to Hibernate 5.x with c3p0 connection pool library (independent from AS container)

 Note:
 ----
-Last update: 2016.11.20.
+Last update: 2017.02.10.

 Update
 ----